ismc/devnet-2076_clus2018/README.md

 ## DevOps Infrastructure

-For this session, we present an infrastructure to implement a full NetDevOps workflow in a way that is representative to what most organization deploy.
-It is predominately aimed at the Code part of the equation, although we demonstrate the common values that could be included in code as well as discuss the API that can be leveraged by an external SoT.
+For this session, we present an infrastructure to implement a full NetDevOps workflow in a way that is representative to what many organizations deploy.
+It is, in fact, a real-world deployment in that it is the "Dev" part of a set of companion sessions that we are delivering at CLUS 2018.
+The other Session, BRK-2023: Building Hybrid Clouds in Amazon Web Services with the CSR 1000v, includes a demo for deploying CSR-based cloud nodes in public clouds and connecting them with a DMPVN overlay.
+That demo uses the production artifacts created in this session.

 Our NetDevOps workflow is facilitated by the following infrastructure: